Vaillant-NEEXT/check-copyright/README.md

   # what licenses (or license expressions) are allowed for files in this section
   # when setting this option in a section, you need to list all the allowed licenses
   allowed_licenses:
-    - Apache-2.0
+    - Unlicense
-  license_for_new_files: Apache-2.0  # license to be used when inserting a new copyright notice
+  license_for_new_files: Unlicense  # license to be used when inserting a new copyright notice
   new_notice_c: |  # notice for new C, CPP, H, HPP and LD files
+    /*
+     * SPDX-FileCopyrightText: {years} Vaillant Group International GmbH.
+All rights reserved.
+     * SPDX-License-Identifier: {license}
+     */
+  new_notice_python: |  # notice for new python files
+    # SPDX-FileCopyrightText: {years} Vaillant Group International GmbH.
+All rights reserved
+    # SPDX-License-Identifier: {license}

+  # comment lines matching <old_header> section
+  # are replaced with this template prefixed with the correct comment notation (# or // or *) and SPDX- notation
+  header_copyright: '{years} Vaillant Group International GmbH.
+All rights reserved.'

+  old_header: |  # old copyright header
     //
     // Copyright (c) {years} Vaillant Group International GmbH.
 All rights reserved.
     //
-  new_notice_python: |  # notice for new python files
-    # SPDX-FileCopyrightText: {years} Espressif Systems (Shanghai) CO LTD
-    # SPDX-License-Identifier: {license}

-  # comment lines matching:
-  # SPDX-FileCopyrightText: year[-year] Espressif Systems
-  # or
-  # SPDX-FileContributor: year[-year] Espressif Systems
-  # are replaced with this template prefixed with the correct comment notation (# or // or *) and SPDX- notation
-  espressif_copyright: '{years} Espressif Systems (Shanghai) CO LTD'

 # You can create your own rules for files or group of files
 examples_and_unit_tests: